The Collector (2009 film): Box office

+In the United States and Canada, The Collector was released alongside Aliens in the Attic and Funny People, and grossed $1.3 million on its opening day.
+The film debuted with $3.6 million from 1,325 theaters in its opening weekend, finishing in 11th place.
+The film made $1.3 million in its second weekend, experiencing a 64.3% drop and finishing 15th.
+The Collector finished its domestic run with $7.7 million.

 Critical response

-Review aggregator Rotten Tomatoes reported that 29% of 74 critics gave the film a positive reviews, with an average rating of 4.12/10.
+Review aggregator Rotten Tomatoes reported that 29% of 76 critics were positive, with an average rating of 4.3/10.
 The site's critics consensus reads, "Increasingly tedious displays of gore makes this torture porn home-invasion-horror more programmatic than provocative."
 On Metacritic, the film has a weighted average score of 29 out of 100, based on 11 critics, indicating "generally unfavorable reviews".

 Clay Cane of BET noted that, "You will squirm, but aren't we getting a bit desensitized to these routine torture flicks?
 It's like seeing a pop songstress get naked for the billionth time – yeah, she's hot, but we have all seen it before."
 Bloody Disgusting gave the film a 3.5/5 and wrote that The Collector is "a raw, gritty and uncompromising horror film that puts the previous Saw film to shame."
 The reviewer also believed that the character of the Collector had the potential to become a new horror icon.